 • Your cell phone and charger or a prepaid phone card.

-• Toiletries, like soap, shampoo, toothbrush, toothpaste, deodorant, hairbrush, and a shaver.
+• Bathroom items, like soap, shampoo, toothbrush, toothpaste, deodorant, hairbrush, and a shaver.

 • Make a last-minute checklist.

-• Shower or bathe before you leave.
+• Shower or bathe at home before you leave.
 If you're having surgery, don't shave the surgery area yourself.

-• Remove all jewelry, including wedding rings.
-Not only can these things get in the way of some tests and treatments, they can also be places where germs collect and multiply.
+• Remove all piercings and jewelry, including wedding rings.
+These things can get in the way of some tests and treatments.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.